bloominstituteoftechnology/web-sprint-challenge-advanced-state/README.md

 ## The API

 The endpoints needed for this project are the following.
-Explore them with Postman before starting work.
+Explore them with [Postman](https://www.postman.com/downloads/)) before starting work:

 - `[GET] http://localhost:9000/api/quiz/next`
   - A response to a proper request includes `200 OK` and the next quiz object